 1. Does the User Interface (UI) use the vendor’s own Application Programming Interface (API) for all actions?

 An API enables one piece of software to plug into another, so features and files can be accessed directly.
-If the API is separate from your DAM system, odds-on it’s a design afterthought.
+If the API is separate from your digital asset management system, odds-on it’s a design afterthought.
 And that means it’s likely to hit the buffers when you try to integrate your DAM with third party systems – an ever more important requirement these days.

 While integration may not seem a priority right now, sooner or later you’ll want to link with your web content management system, your e-commerce platform or marketing automation system.
 If the vendor’s API is deployed for all interactions, you can be sure that full functionality will be accessible by any third party system.
 A separate API, however, is highly likely to be thin on functionality, thus harder and more costly to integrate.